-This condition is a reaction to a streptococcal throat infection.
+Rheumatic fever is a reaction to an untreated streptococcal throat infection.

 Children may have a combination of joint pain, fever, chest pain or palpitations, jerky uncontrollable movements, a rash, and small bumps under the skin.

 Aspirin is given to alleviate pain, and antibiotics are given to eliminate the streptococcal infection.